AdobeDocs/journey-optimizer-b2b.it-IT/help/user/admin/user-management.md

 Quando consenti l’accesso a una soluzione Adobe agli utenti, non devi necessariamente concedere loro l’accesso completo.
 I profili di prodotto consentono a ciascuna soluzione di disporre di un proprio set di autorizzazioni utente.
 Utilizza Admin Console per assegnare i profili di prodotto.

-Per ulteriori informazioni sull&#39;utilizzo dei profili di prodotto per i diritti utente, consulta [Gestire i profili di prodotto per gli utenti aziendali](https://helpx.adobe.com/it/enterprise/using/manage-product-profiles.html){target="_blank"} nella documentazione di Admin Console.
+Per ulteriori informazioni sull&#39;utilizzo dei profili di prodotto per le adesioni utente, consulta [Gestire i profili di prodotto per gli utenti aziendali](https://helpx.adobe.com/it/enterprise/using/manage-product-profiles.html){target="_blank"} nella documentazione di Admin Console.
 <!--
 >[!BEGINSHADEBOX]

 When you add a user to the Marketo Engage product profile, they are subsequently added to the _Standard User_ role within the Default workspace of the Marketo Engage subscription.
 This role grants them all _Standard User_ permissions for Marketo Engage in that workspace.
 Currently, all Journey Optimizer B2B Edition users are required to be Marketo Engage users.
 A Marketo Engage administrator can restrict access by updating the permissions for the _Standard User_ role or by moving the user to a different Marketo Engage user role with more restrictive permissions.

-For more information about managing these permissions within Marketo Engage, see [Managing User Roles and Permissions](https://experienceleague.adobe.com/it/docs/marketo/using/product-docs/administration/users-and-roles/managing-user-roles-and-permissions){target="_blank"} in the Marketo Engage documentation.
+For more information about managing these permissions within Marketo Engage, see [Managing User Roles and Permissions](https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/administration/users-and-roles/managing-user-roles-and-permissions){target="_blank"} in the Marketo Engage documentation.

 >[!ENDSHADEBOX]-->